VuGiaoSu0708/OCR/README.md

 ## Contact

-For questions or support, please reach out to [your contact information]
+For questions or support, please reach out to